How to manually write off customer invoices to bad debt

 Description

-TIP: The non-vatable tax code, T9, is used by default when transactions are not to appear on the VAT Return.
-To check your non-vatable tax code click Settings, Company Preferences then click VAT, and click Parameters.
+TIP: The non-vatable tax code, T9, excludes transactions from the VAT Return.
+To check your non-vatable tax code go to Settings then Company Preferences, select VAT, then select Parameters.

 Cause